 From 2008- 2014 Liz was Artistic Director of the Newtown Hooked Art Shows where she actively promoted innovation in the hooked art of contemporary artists and produced annual juried shows.

 Early in her career the artist also earned the title of Master Teaching Artist through the state of Connecticut, and continues to give classes in the textile arts.
 Present workshops take students on nature walks to discover inspiration for their own work.

-At this time, the artist is planning future exhibitions of her own work, consisting of hooked art pieces and mixed media sculpture.
+At this time, the artist is creating large- scale hooked art, and mixed media sculpture.